Twitter's "anti-Facebook" IPO tactics win over some investors

-About 600 investors attended a luncheon with Twitter Chief Executive Dick Costolo in New York City on Wednesday, part of a roadshow for the IPO that seeks to raise up to $1.6 billion (997.2 million pounds) for the loss-making social media company.
+On Monday and Tuesday, Twitter Chief Executive Dick Costolo and Chief Financial Officer Mike Gupta met with large fund managers and analysts in New York and on the East Coast to sell them on an IPO that seeks to raise up to $1.6 billion for the loss-making social media company.

 Closely watched by Wall Street and Silicon Valley, Twitter's relatively conservative offering has differed from Facebook's $16 billion IPO in a panoply of ways, from its vastly smaller deal size to a decision to list on the New York Stock Exchange over Nasdaq.